mciupek/TPCSplineFramework_SkimmedData/README.md

  11) This process takes for Pb-Pb LHC18r approximate 15-20 minutes when run locally, in principle this could be also submitted to the batch farm but it is not necassary.
 Grab some coffee ;)

+ 12) After this step the input files for the Bethe-Bloch fit and eta/multiplicity.
+Go to the folder Spline_OfflineFramework and create a folder for your data set (LHC16q for example) and copy the 0PERIOD_PASS_splineCreationv3.sh file to this folder.
+There make sure the paths are defined correctly and that the informations are matching the one of your dataset.

+ 13) To run the script load your aliroot5 environment and call bash 0PERIOD_PASS_splineCreationv3.sh.
+Now the whole spline creation is running step by step.
+First the Bethe-Bloch function is fitted for all particles as function of momentum, than the eta/multiplicty corrections are extracted.
+At the end the corrections are applied on the Tree for a first check how the TPCnsigma looks like.
+At the end you will have created two files for the parametrization.
+First the TPCPIDResponse...root file which contains the momentum dependent parametrization and the multiplicty correction as string and the TPCEtamaps...root containing the eta dependent correction.
+ 14) These splines are know used for the second iteration to imporove the performance of the splines.
+Go back to step 4 and add the path of your created parametrization to: fPIDResponse->SetCustomTPCpidResponseOADBFile("...");
+fPIDResponse->SetCustomTPCetaMaps("...");
+Also make sure that the multiplicty correction and eta correction is turned on: fPIDResponse->SetUseTPCMultiplicityCorrection(true);
+  fPIDResponse->SetUseTPCEtaCorrection(true);
+  fPIDResponse->SetUseTPCPileupCorrection(true);

+ 15) Repeat step 5) to 14) until your splines converge and you are happy with the results.
+This should be the case after 4-7 Iterations depending on the data.
+ 16) Now we can run the QA to check the performance of the splines on different particles and as function of different varialbes (centrality, eta etc.).